isomerpages/nlb-biblioasia/_holding-area/Japanese Anglicans in World War Two Singapore.md

 After the war, all four men contributed to the rebuilding of the NSKK in Japan.
 Ogawa became a professor in Rikkyo.
 In 1953, Bishop Wilson invited him to the annual meeting in the UK of the Society for the Propagation of the Gospel where he presented on “Christian Work in Japan Today”, noting that there was still a role for foreign missionaries.[^33]

 At the end of the presentation, Ogawa briefly commented on his own role in Singapore during the war, stating that he had not done anything beyond what Christians had been taught to do.
 “I certainly did not want to disappoint the prayers that our friends had been offering for our work,” he said.
-While in Britain, Ogawa joined the crowds outside Westminster Abbey for the coronation of Queen Elizabeth II.[^34] He met Wilson once more when both men returned to Singapore in 1969 for a BBC documentary on wartime Singapore.
+While in Britain, Ogawa joined the crowds outside Westminster Abbey for the coronation of Queen Elizabeth II.[^34] He met Wilson once more when both men returned to Singapore in 1969 for a&nbsp;documentary by the British Broadcasting Corporation&nbsp;on wartime Singapore.
 Ogawa died in 2001.

 Ariga became the principal of Rikkyo Elementary School, working alongside Sakurai as the chaplain.
 On a more personal note, Ariga introduced Sakurai to Matsumoto’s sister Fusae, and they got married in 1948.
 In retirement, Ariga returned to North America.